I currently have a gorgeous 6 month old male puppy available to a loving home.

-Dusty will be bred in early 2020 for late Spring or early Summer puppies.
+Dusty will be bred in 2020, hopefully for Summer puppies.
 Check back for updates.

 Be sure to do your homework before purchasing a new family member.